-Sam Houston Jones State Park can be found a short drive from the city of Lake Charles and is bordered by the West Fork of the Calcasieu River on its west side and the Indian Bayou River on its east side.
+Sam Houston Jones State Park can be found a short drive from Lake Charles and is bordered by the West Fork of the Calcasieu River on its west side and the Indian Bayou River on its east side.
 Both of these rivers, together with the Houston River, merge together to join the great Calcasieu River, which flows through Lake Charles and a series of other lakes before finally reaching Calcasieu Lake and continuing out into the Gulf of Mexico.
-This stunning state park is not too far off the beaten track and is Southwest Louisiana's only state park.
-Its 1,087 acres is spread over woodlands, rivers, and lakes and is home to a variety of wildlife including deer, squirrels, frogs, and the occasional alligator.
+This stunning state park is not too far off the beaten track and is southwest Louisiana's only state park.
+Its 1,087 acres is spread over woodlands, rivers, and lakes and is home to a variety of wildlife including squirrels, deer, frogs, and the occasional alligator.
 Forests of cypress trees and pine trees can be found within the park and provide ample shade for visitors during the warmer months.

-Visitors to the park will find that a large majority of the preserve has been left in its natural state to maintain the natural beauty and habitats of the surrounding area.
-Thanks to this, the park is now a safe haven for an array of animals and the more than 200 hundred birds that pass through on their migration.
+Visitors to the park will find that a large majority of the preserve has been left in its original, natural state to maintain the natural beauty and habitats of the surrounding area.
+Thanks to this, the park is now a safe haven for an array of animals and the more than 200 birds that pass through on their migration.
 The park gets its name from two men: Sam Houston Jones, the 46th governor of Louisiana, who worked very hard to found the park in 1944, and Sam Houston, a Tennessee and Texas governor who regularly traveled along this stretch of Louisiana some 150 years ago.

 RVers visiting the park can enjoy hiking along the lagoons and through the forests, locating geocaches hidden in the park, fishing and paddling along the rivers, meandering through the park looking for different birds, and trying out the park's 18-hole disc golf course.
 A large stage with built-in seating can be found in the middle of a forest of cypress trees where visitors can listen to and watch demonstrations from the rangers.
 You can visit the park year-round.